About Massage Therapy of Boston

 Learn more

 After graduating with a degree in Marketing from UMass Boston in 2010, Ali moved to Hawaii where she spent the next few years using Hawaii as a base to travel to many parts of the world, exploring different customs and traditions.
 She found her true calling in Thailand, where she was first exposed to massage therapy and was instantly drawn towards leading a holistic lifestyle.
-Ali went on to complete the esteemed Holistic Massage Therapy program at SpaTech Institute in Plymouth, MA where she found a particular passion for Trigger Point Therapy, Deep Tissue Massage, Sports Massage and Myofascial Release.
+Ali went on to complete the esteemed Holistic Massage Therapy program at SpaTech Institute in Plymouth, MA where she found a particular passion for Sports Massage, Myofascial Release, Trigger Point Therapy and Deep Tissue Massage.
 She also incorporates Cupping Therapy when need be to help myofascial restrictions and improve range of motion.
 In 2018 Ali obtained a certification in Medical Massage and has found a true passion in pain management.
 She is also certified in Lymph Drainage Massage and Myoskeletal Alignment.

 Ali excels at working with people dealing with sports injuries, postural issues and imbalances, and chronic pain of all kinds.
 One of the most meaningful times in her career was when she volunteered at the finish line of the Boston Marathon helping runners recover.
 While helping these amazing athletes, the spark was further ignited that her true passion is working in the clinical massage setting helping people achieve optimal health and well-being.